vasart/vscode-docker-ros-melodic/README.md

 This gives you a list of benefits:
 * Consistent and easily reproducible development environment and toolchain.
 * Host OS could be different from Ubuntu 18.04 Bionic Beaver.
-* No worrying about impacting your local setuo.
+* No worrying about impacting your local setup.

 ## Install Visual Studio Code from Microsoft repo
 ```